-Brian Gnojek is a freelance clarinetist and teacher in Austin, Texas.
+Brian Gnojek is a freelance clarinetist, teacher, and woodwind repair technician in Madison, Wisconsin.
 Brian has performed as a substitute musician with the Houston, Fort Worth, Kansas City, New World, San Antonio, and Wichita Symphony orchestras.
 From 2010-2012, he held a position as a member of the Civic Orchestra of Chicago, where he performed under the baton of guest conductors such as Riccardo Muti, Esa-Pekka Salonen, and Jaap van Zweden.
 In 2010, Mr. Gnojek was selected by unanimous vote as the winner of the Orchestral Audition Competition held by the International Clarinet Association.
 He has performed as a member of the Banff Festival Orchestra, and has also participated in the National Orchestral Institute and Sarasota Music Festival.

-Mr. Gnojek has performed as a solo and chamber artist in the Austin, Kansas City, Chicago, and New York City areas, including recitals as a guest artist at the University of Kansas.
+Mr. Gnojek has performed as a solo and chamber artist in the Madison, Austin (Texas), Kansas City, Chicago, and New York City areas, including recitals as a guest artist at the University of Kansas.
 During his studies in the Manhattan School of Music’s orchestral performance program, Brian performed under world-famous conductors and at such venues as Carnegie Hall, Alice Tully Hall, and the Kennedy Center.

 An enthusiast of classical and jazz styles, Brian has studied jazz improvisation with Sharel Cassidy, Les Thimmig, and Eddie Daniels.
 Brian studied the process of transcribing and analyzing jazz solos, writing a thesis while at Florida State University entitled “An Analysis of Improvised Jazz Solos of Eddie Daniels Through Transcription and Analysis.”
 Brian spent two years as a member of the Agitato jazz trio with the unique instrumentation of clarinet, cello, and guitar.
 Brian’s favorite jazz artists include Maria Schneider, Eddie Daniels, Charlie Parker, Oscar Peterson, Michael Brecker, and Béla Fleck.

 Brian has taught privately for much of his career, from beginning students to masterclasses at the university level.
 He has taught students from age ten to forty, and enjoys the challenge, and reward, of finding the right way to explain concepts to each individual student.